robert-hh/Micropython-Editor/README.md

 - Removed the attempt to recover from out-of-memory situations: did not work.
 - Still runs on WiPy, but really at it's limit

-**1.9** Refinement of Mark and Undo
+**1.9** Refinement of Highlight and Undo

-- Mark setting affects Save and Replace now.
-With Save, only the marked range is written, with replace, search & replace is done in the marked area only.
+- Highlight setting affects Save and Replace now.
+With Save, only the highlighted range is written, with replace, search & replace is done in the highlighted area only.
 - The Undo history is kept after Save.
 So you can go back to a state before saving
 - Removed UART mode on WiPy.
 Not stable yet.
 UART mode can be achieved by redirecting REPL.